 - Master golf at Cambridge Lakes

 Not everyone is a natural golfer, and many find the sport off-putting due to it’s penchant for strange clothing and exclusive clubs.
 However, there’s a great way to try golf out for yourself at Cambridge Lakes Golf Course – a no-frills, no pretentions nine-hole golf course designed to let everyone give golfing a go without the novelty of ‘Crazy Golf’ or the rules of professional golfing.
-Ideal for trying something new and a little quirky during before heading back to your hotel to sample the Tamburlaine Cambridge menu.
+Ideal for trying something new and a little quirky during before heading back to your hotel to sample the Grill Restaurant menu.

 - Meet the Cambridge cows